kzinovjev/string-amber/tutorial.md

 These are the only `*.string` files written out during the US.
 Both contain the averaged string that was used to define the path CV.
 The `0_final.string` also contains some technical information used to [restart the US calculation](#restart-the-pmf-calculation-for-a-converged-string).
 The contents of `0_final_CV.string` are also slightly different: the first column gives the value of the path CV, that corresponds to each US window, while the rest of the columns are values of the CVs, as in the regular `*.string` files described above.
 This file is therefore useful to relate the PMF with the regions in the CV space.
 For example, the CV values from the window sampling the maximum of the PMF approximately describe the TS geometry.

 ### *final_parameters.dat*
 Contains the positions and force constants of the US windows.
-Used to [restart US calculation](#restart-the-pmf-calculation-for-a-converged-string).
+Used to [restart the US calculation](#restart-the-pmf-calculation-for-a-converged-string).

 ### **_final.PMF*
 The most important files - contain the actual PMF along the pathCV.
 In contrast to the PMF files generated during the string optimization, these are integrated using the entire sampling obtained during the US stage.
 So, the file `20000_final.PMF` contains the PMF calculated based on 20000 steps of US.
 The more sampling is acquired, the smaller is the statistical error, which is given in the column 7.
-The rule of thumb is to stop finish the calculation when the error at the TS is < 1 kcal/mol.
+The rule of thumb is to kill the job when the error at the TS is < 1 kcal/mol.
 ```
 gnuplot> plot '20000_final.PMF' u 1:6 w l lw 2, '20000_final.PMF' every 2 u 1:6:7 w yerrorbars title ''
 ```